About your hair

 - This structure explains why we do not feel any pain whilst our hair is being cut.

 - The hair shaft is formed of three layers:

 - The medulla – the deepest layer of the hair shaft, only seen in large and thick hairs.

 - The cortex – the middle layer of the hair shaft which provides the strength, colour and texture of a hair fibre.

 - The cuticle – the outer layer of the hair shaft is thin and colourless.
 It serves as protection to the cortex.

 Hair growth cycle

-There is a genetic predisposition of each hair follicle to follow a particular pattern of growth and rest.
-Hair follicles are programmed to stop producing hair and spend more time in the resting stage with the progression of age.
+Genetics determine hair follicles’ pattern of growth and rest.
+As we age, hair follicles are programmed to stop producing hair and spend more time in the resting stage.

-This is the resting period of a hair follicle.
-It is usually 3 to 4 months in length and at the end of this period older hairs that have finished their life will fall out and newer hairs will begin to grow.
+At the end of this period, older hairs that have finished their life will fall out and newer hairs will begin to grow